CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/energy-environment-preparing-for-climate-change.md

 - intro:
   - title: Preparing for climate change
     short_desc: >
-      As part of Boston’s implementation of Imagine Boston 2030, Mayor Walsh’s FY18-22 Capital Plan includes investments to support a healthy environment, reduce energy consumption and greenhouse gas emissions, and prepare for climate change.
+      As part of Boston’s implementation of Imagine Boston 2030, Mayor Walsh’s FY19-23 Capital Plan includes investments to support a healthy environment, reduce energy consumption and greenhouse gas emissions, and prepare for climate change.
     description: >
-      Leveraging outside funding, the Capital Plan allows for development of more detailed climate plans for Boston neighborhoods, especially those most at risk for coastal flooding, as recommended in Climate Ready Boston. <blockquote>These plans are essential for protecting the safety and vitality of existing residents, businesses, and institutions, and for ensuring the implementation of continued growth and development, as envisioned in Imagine Boston 2030.</blockquote>
+      Building on the success of the first phase of Climate Ready Boston in East Boston and Charlestown, the capital plan will allocate an additional $1.6 million to further resiliency initiatives to protect the city and provide more detailed reviews of additional neighborhoods.
     sidebar_menu: true
 - text_block:
   - title: Renew Boston Trust